Amouon/Chess/readme.md

 - `MCTS`: Implements Monte Carlo Tree Search algorithm for AI.
   - `MCTSNode`: Implements the node of the MCTS tree.
 - `Minimax`: Implements Minimax algorithm for AI.
+- `HashTable`: Implements a hash table used for the MCTS & Minimax algorithms.
+  - `PrimeHandler`: Implements a class that handles prime numbers needed for the hash table.
 - `GUI`: Implements the graphical user interface.
 - `UI`: Implements the command line user interface.
 - `Piece`: Base class for all chess pieces.